ucan-wg/invocation/README.md

 ![](./diagrams/concepts.svg)

-### 2.2.1 Invocation
+### 2.2.1 Closure

-An [invocation](#3-invocation) is like function application: a request to perform some action on a resource with specific inputs.
+A [closure](#3-closure) is like function application: a request to perform some action on a resource with specific inputs.

 ### 2.2.2 Receipt